V-Sekai/manuals/decisions/20230527-server-sidecar.md

-# Efficiently managing and synchronizing game data with a server sidecar
+# Proposed: Efficiently managing and synchronizing game data with a server sidecar

 ## Metadata